Lamine Yamal and Spain to headline: FIFA World Cup 2026 Group H Preview

 Spain

 Spain come into the tournament with momentum and expectation in equal measure.
-FIFA’s team profile says Luis de la Fuente’s side will arrive in high spirits and among the favourites after winning UEFA EURO 2024, while the official group page lists this as Spain’s 17th World Cup appearance and notes that their best finish remains the 2010 triumph.
+Luis de la Fuente’s side will arrive in high spirits and are among the favourites after winning UEFA EURO 2024, while this is Spain’s 17th World Cup appearance.

 The pressure, then, is obvious.
-Spain have the tournament stature, the technical depth and the manager continuity to command a group like this, but the real test is whether they can turn control into knockout-stage force from the very start.
+Spain have the tournament stature, the technical depth, and the manager continuity to command a group like this.
+However, the real test is whether they can turn control into knockout-stage force from the get-go.

 Managerial instincts

-De la Fuente’s biggest strength with this group is familiarity.
-FIFA notes that he took charge in December 2022 after successful cycles with Spain’s youth sides, and that continuity has helped him shape a team that leans on technical security, midfield control and wide attacking thrust.
+Luis de la Fuente’s biggest strength with this group is familiarity.
+He took charge in December 2022 after successful cycles with Spain’s youth sides, and that continuity has helped him shape a team that leans on technical security, midfield control and wide attacking thrust.

 The expectation is that Spain will dominate territory, circulate possession quickly and compress opponents with an aggressive rest-defence shape behind the ball.
 That approach makes their group-stage rhythm crucial, because strong early control should allow them to dictate matches rather than chase them.